Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 Creating a “Europe fit for the Digital Age,” including bolstering the Digital Single Market (DSM), is one of the six priorities of the European Commission (EC) for the period 2019-2024.
 The EC’s overall objective is to bring down barriers, regulatory or otherwise, and to unlock online opportunities in Europe, from e-commerce to e-government.
 By doing so, the EU hopes to do away with the current fragmented national markets and create one borderless market with harmonized legislation and rules for the benefit of businesses and consumers alike throughout Europe.

-In addition, the data protection legislation, the General Data Protection Regulation (GDPR) went into force on May 25, 2018 (see separate section in this report).
+In addition, the data protection legislation, the General Data Protection Regulation (GDPR) went into force in 2018.

 For more information: